MattCzyr/IPLCSimulator/README.md

----
-layout: default
-title: CSCI 2500 Group Project
-description: CSCI 2500 Group Project
-date: April 9, 2018
-header-includes:
-    - \usepackage{listings}
-    - \lstset{basicstyle=\ttfamily}
----

 # Instruction Pipeline and Cache (IPLC) Simulator

 ## Due Date: Monday, April 30th, 2018

 ## You are to implement this project in groups of seven.
 Each team should consist of three coders, three documenters, and a manager,

-The maaager will assemble the presentation from data provided by the others and coordinate the project.
+The manager will assemble the presentation from data provided by the others and coordinate the project.

 The three coders will each be responsible for one of the code sections.
 Pick the sections appropriately depending on your talents.
 The three documenters will each assist one of the coders.

-If you cannot form a team of 7 then the manager will loose 10 points for each missing or additional member.
+If you cannot form a team of 7 then the manager will lose 10 points for each missing or additional member.

 Except for the manager, you do not need to pick your roles until the end of the project.
 The manager must be picked by April 16.